karser/PayumSaferpay/README.md

 //status of the payment is in $status->getValue()
 ```

-### Recurring payments using referenced transactions
+### Recurring Payments with the referenced transactions Method

-1. capture payment with Recurring or Installment option:
+1. Capture payment with Recurring or Installment option:

 ```php
 use Karser\PayumSaferpay\Constants;